dlange98/XamarinAppCenterDemo/MOBILE.md

 ### Initial Project Creation

 Follow the standard mobile app solution creation process in Visual Studio.
 Select the Blank forms app, then select use Portable Class Library, this will create the 3 main forms projects in the solution.
-The add automated UI test project can also be selected at this time.
+The _add automated UI tests project_ can also be selected at this time.
 This will create a forms PCL (Portable Class Library) project which needs to be converted to a `.NET 2.0 standard` project.
 See the steps in the next section to convert the project.

 ### Convert the Forms Project to the .NET 2.0 standard

-The .NET 2.0 project standard is the latest and greatest project structure to allow sharing of code between applications.
-This new standard replaces the PCL standard.
+The .NET 2.0 project standard is the latest and greatest project structure to allow sharing of code between projects.
+This new standard supplants the PCL standard.
 Note, the IOS and Android app are each built as a separate app.
 The forms app is linked to each of the two app executables.
-To convert to `.NET 2.0`, you need to create a new project and copy the source from the 'old' project to the new one.
+To convert to `.NET Standard 2.0`, you need to create a new project and copy the source from the 'old' project to the new one.
 A summary of the steps is outlined below and can be found in detail at [Building Xamarin Forms with .NET Standard](https://blog.xamarin.com/building-xamarin-forms-apps-net-standard/).

 1. Verify that .NET Core 2.0 is installed.
 2. Add a new project to the solution that is a .NET standard.
 Do this by selecting Library under .NET Core when creating a new project in the Visual Studio.